apawlik/git-mwlr-kraken/README.md

 10. Break something down in the main script and close RStudio.
 11. Reopen, try running...
 12. Using GitKraken get the previous version (the working one).

+Notes: try making modifications *in the past*, in the past checked out versions.